The data that automatically comes up in your dashboard, however, doesn’t always mean what you think.

 The number you should have been calculating all along was return on investment (ROI).
 Here’s how to calculate it:

 Why is ROI the magic number?
-Marketing tracking expert Scott Desgrosseilliers says, “Think about dating.
+Marketing analytics expert Scott Desgrosseilliers says, “Think about dating.
 If you’re trying to get married, cost per click is evaluating how much it cost you to take her to dinner.
 But the ROI is, ‘Did you fall in love or get married?’”

 The answer is in the context: If your goal is to close more sales and generate more revenue, your ROI can’t be calculated by simply counting how many people clicked on your ad.

 While a high email open rate is a good sign, it’s not a definitive answer to whether your email was a success or failure.
 Think about your own inbox: How many emails do you open up just to clear your notifications?

 Let’s say you send a promotional email every week on the same day at the same time to 1,000 subscribers.
-Your average open rate is 12%, but in the first week of April, you changed up your copy and noticed that 20% of your subscribers opened it.
+Your average open rate is 12%, but in the first week of April, you changed your copy and noticed that 20% of your subscribers opened it.
 This email must be better, right?
 Not necessarily.

 It all goes back to your goal.
 Ask yourself the following questions:

 1) Why am I sending out emails in the first place?